Sha'markus Kennedy

-Sha'markus Kennedy (born June 27, 1998) is an American basketball player for Gurjaani Delta.
+Sha'markus Kennedy (born June 27, 1998) is an American professional basketball player for Delta Gurjaani in the Georgian Superliga.
 During the 2024/2025 season he played for Bora in the Kosovo Superleague.
+Earlier, Kennedy played college basketball for the McNeese State Cowboys.

 High school career

 Kennedy played basketball for Northridge High School in Tuscaloosa, Alabama.
 As a senior, he averaged 16 points and eight rebounds per game.
 He led his team to a 23–10 record and was selected to the Alabama All-Stars team.
 In high school, Kennedy also took part in track and field.

 College career

 In his first two years of college basketball, Kennedy played for Chipola College.
 In his sophomore season, he led his team in scoring (15.1 points per game), rebounds (7.1 per game) and blocks (50) during the regular season.
 He was named to the Panhandle All-Conference First Team and led Chipola to the FCSAA/NJCAA Region VIII men's basketball tournament.
 For his final two years, Kennedy moved to McNeese State.
 On December 30, 2018, he scored a junior season-high 30 points in a win over Campbellsville-Harrodsburg.
 As a junior, Kennedy averaged 13.1 points and 7.1 rebounds per game and recorded 59 blocks.
 He led the Southland Conference in field goal percentage at 64.1 percent.

 On December 10, 2019, in his senior season, Kennedy posted a triple-double of 17 points, 10 rebounds and 10 blocks in a victory over Kansas City.
 He scored a career-high 37 points along with 14 rebounds in a January 25, 2020 win over Houston Baptist, breaking the H&HP Complex scoring record.
 On February 8, Kennedy scored 22 points and grabbed a career-high 21 rebounds in an overtime loss to Central Arkansas.
 As a senior, he averaged 18.6 points, 10.9 rebounds and 2.6 blocks per game, shooting 67.9 percent from the field, which led the Southland and ranked second in the NCAA Division I. Kennedy registered 17 double-doubles in the season, the third-most in conference history.
 He was a four-time Southland Player of the Week selection and earned Southland Defensive Player of the Year and First Team All-Southland honors.
 He was named to McNeese State's All-Decade Team by the American Press.